-The obesity epidemic has a huge impact on the lives of women across their entire lifespan.
-Worldwide, about 15 percent of women meet the criteria for obesity.
+The rise in cases of obesity has a huge impact on the lives of women across their entire lifespan.
+Worldwide, about 15 percent of women meet the criteria for having obesity.
 This medical condition puts women at risk for illness, disease and even death.

 Obesity presents two challenges.
-To ensure a long life, you must overcome obesity, and being obese makes it more difficult to overcome obesity!
+To ensure a long life, you must manage obesity, but having obesity makes that more difficult to do!
 That's because weight gain and anabolic resistance correlate well.
 More weight gain means more resistance to the health benefits of any treatment.

 Muscle loss and weight gain have severe consequences for women.
 For example, they put women at risk for chronic diseases.
-A 2017 report in the Journal of Clinical Investigation notes that the obesity epidemic has led to increases in cardiovascular disease, brain damage and diabetes.
+A 2017 report in the Journal of Clinical Investigation notes that the increase in the prevalence of obesity has led to increases in cardiovascular disease, brain damage and diabetes.
 These researchers also describe the chronic inflammation present in each of these medical conditions.

 Read more: How Women Can Build Muscle Fast